Museum of Military History, Vienna: Events

 Apart from these large events, the museum regularly hosts fencing performances by the Rittersporn and Klingenspiel groups, as well as drill performances and gun salutes by the 2nd horse artillery division.
 Particular highlights during the year include the Long Night of Museums organised by the Austrian Broadcasting Corporation ORF, and events accompanying the Austrian National Day on 26 October.

 Information

-The museum is open daily from 9 am to 5 pm (except on New Year's Day, Easter Sunday, 1 May, All Saints' Day, and on 25 and 31 Decembe)r.
+The museum is open daily from 9 am to 5 pm (except on New Year's Day, Easter Sunday, 1 May, All Saints' Day, and on 25 and 31 December).
 Admission is free of charge on the first Sunday of each month and on Austrian National Day (26 October).
 Each Sunday and holiday, museum employees offer guided tours on special historical eras and areas.
 Of great importance is the work of the museum's educational team, which offers a diversified children's and school programme for the different grades.
 Moreover, it is possible to organize children's birthday parties and other special events.